Betty Ong: Death

 On September 11, 2001, Ong assigned herself to Flight 11, so she could return to Los Angeles and go on vacation to Hawaii with her sister.
-During the hijacking, she used a telephone card to call American Airlines' operations/Cary, NC reservations center, from the plane's rear galley; identified herself and alerted the supervisor that the aircraft had been hijacked.
-Along with fellow flight attendant Madeline Amy Sweeney, she relayed a report of the seat numbers of three hijackers.
-During her Airfone call, she reported that none of the crew could contact the cockpit or open its door; that passenger Daniel Lewin, and two flight attendants, Karen Martin and Barbara “Bobbi” Arestegui, had been stabbed; and that she thought someone had sprayed Mace in the business class cabin.
+During the hijacking, she used a telephone card to call American Airlines' operations/reservations center in Cary, North Carolina, from the plane's rear galley; she identified herself and alerted the supervisor that the aircraft had been hijacked.
+Along with fellow flight attendant Madeline Amy Sweeney, she relayed the seat numbers of three hijackers.
+During her Airfone call, she reported that none of the crew could contact the cockpit or open its door; that passenger Daniel Lewin and flight attendants Karen Martin and Barbara "Bobbi" Arestegui had been stabbed; and that she believed someone had sprayed Mace in the business-class cabin.